Composables

 The Solution

-Use default: true when defining variables in composables.
-This ensures the variable is only set if it doesn't already exist:
+Use { default: true } when defining variables in composables.
+This ensures the variable is only set if it does not already exist:

 import type { Styleframe } from "styleframe";